 The service activation link provided to you in the welcome email directs you to the VMware Cloud console.

-Depending on your subscription purchase, you can access one or more Workspace ONE services.
+Depending on your subscription purchase, you can access one or more Workspace ONE services in the Workspace > My Workspace > Services area.

 Working as an Organization Owner in the VMware Cloud console, you can add other organizations, users, and assign these users to service roles within your organizations.
 You can also set up federation with your corporate domain.
 Federating your corporate domain allows you to use your organization’s SSO and identity source to sign-in to VMware Cloud services.